-The parameter values for the above time-delay systems are chosen throughout the paper as follows: \\ 1) For the MG systems: We choose $\beta_{1}=0.5$, $\alpha_{1}=1.0$, and $\tau_{1}=8.5$;\\ 2) For the PWL systems: We choose $\beta_{2}=1.0$, $\alpha_{2}=1.2$, $\tau_{2}=10.0$, $p_{1}=0.8$ and $p_{2}=1.33$;\\ 3) The parameter values for the TPWL are fixed as $\beta_{3}=1.0$, $\alpha_{3}=1.2$, $\tau_{3}=7.0$, $A=5.2$, $B=3.5$ and $x^{*}=0.7$ and \\ 4) for the Ikeda time-delay system we choose $\beta_{4}=1.0$, $\alpha_{4}=5.0$, $\tau_{4}=7.0$.
 The hyperchaotic attractors of the uncoupled MG, PWL, TPWL and Ikeda time-delay systems are depicted in Figs.~\ref{fig1}(a)-(d), respectively.
-The first few largest LEs of all the above four (uncoupled) time-delay systems are shown as a function of the delay time $\tau$ in Figs.~\ref{fig2}(a)-(d).
-It is also clear from this figure that the number of positive LEs, and hence the complexity and dimension of the state space, generally increase with the delay time.
+The first few largest LEs of all the above four (uncoupled) time-delay systems are shown as a function of the time-delay $\tau$ in Figs.~\ref{fig2}(a)-(d).
+It is clear from this figure that the number of positive LEs, and hence the complexity and dimension of the state space, generally increase with the time-delay.
 Further, the degree of complexity, measured by their number of positive LEs of the dynamics (attractors) exhibited by all the four systems are distinctly different even for the same value of time-delay.
-In fact, we have taken different values of delay for each of the systems, as pointed out by the arrows in Fig.~\ref{fig2}, to demonstrate the existence of suitable smooth transformation that maps the strongly distinct individual systems to a common GS manifold.
+In fact, we have taken different values of delay for each of the systems, which are indicated by the arrows in Fig.~\ref{fig2}, to demonstrate the existence of suitable smooth transformation that maps the strongly distinct individual systems to a common GS manifold.